ahadjidj/Streaming-Workshop-with-HDF/README.md

   ```
   curl -sSL https://raw.githubusercontent.com/ahadjidj/Streaming-Workshop-with-HDF/master/scripts/install_hdf3-2_cluster.sh | sudo -E sh
   ```
-This instruction downloads and runs a script that initialize install a MySQL Database, Ambari agent and server, ElasticSearch, HDF MPack and HDF services required for this workshop.
+This instruction downloads and runs a script that initialize install a MySQL Database, ElasticSearch, MiNiFi, Ambari agent and server,  HDF MPack and HDF services required for this workshop.
 Cluster installation will take about 10 minutes.

 ## Access your Cluster